KAPOORS ON THE ROAD

 Three days later, we were awakened in the night around 1:30am by a strong tremor that shook the house and I called out to Audrey in the next room “Did you feel that?”
 She called back that she did and I lay there feeling a little uneasy.
 I think I drifted off to sleep when suddenly it felt like our whole bed was being lifted in the air and shaken violently from side to side.
 This quake was no laughing matter and very frightened, I called out to Audrey again “Are you okay?”
 She shouted back immediately that she was but you could hear the fear in her voice.
 Then things settled down and there were a few more rolling tremors but the worst seemed to be over.
 I kept thinking that if it was really bad and we should leave the house, that Amit would come tearing down the stairs to warn us.
 I heard nothing from his room so we lay still and eventually went back to sleep.

-The next morning we asked Amit about the earthquake and he said it was just a minor one and we were surprised because it felt pretty big to us.
-I kept thinking about the earthquake we had experienced in 1999 in Delhi and how it had violently shook the six-storey concrete building where Anil’s brother Ajay was living with his family.
+The next morning, we asked Amit about the earthquake and he said it was just a minor one and we were surprised because it felt pretty big to us.
+I kept thinking about the earthquake we had experienced in 1999 in Delhi and how it had violently shaken the six-story concrete building where Anil’s brother Ajay was living with his family.
 It had been 6.8 on the Richter scale but the epicenter was in the Himalayas far to the north and there was no reported damage in Delhi although lives were lost in the immediate vicinity of the quake.

 Then of course, four days later we learned of the massive earthquake in Sichuan, China (7.9).
 The news has been particularly distressing to us because we visited Chengdu, the capital of Sichuan province, in October last year and even made a day trip to Dujiangyan, the city 60km north of Chengdu which was very near the epicenter and suffered severe damage and major loss of life.
 This is the city where a major irrigation project was built in 256 BC in order to tame the flooding of the Min River.
 I remember standing along the banks of the river and looking at the mountains in the distance.
 These are the same mountains where the epicenter was located and where tens of thousands of people have died and millions have been made homeless.